Tornbjerg/tornbjerg.github.io/my-app/README.md

 # To do :

-- Add '?' icon with links to inspiration and libraries used
+- [x] Add '?' icon with links to inspiration and libraries used
-- Update favicon
+- [x] Update favicon
+- [ ] Remove scrollbar